-Highlights of the Democratic debate: Warren pile-on, veterans battle
+Highlights of the Democratic debate: Warren pile-on, questions about age

-WESTERVILLE, Ohio (Reuters) - The 12 Democrats meeting in the fourth presidential debate on Tuesday night found a unifying message right off the bat: Republican Donald Trump is a corrupt president and must be impeached.
+WESTERVILLE, Ohio (Reuters) - The 12 Democrats meeting in the fourth presidential debate on Tuesday night found a unifying message right off the bat: Republican President Donald Trump is a corrupt president who must go.

 The Democrats used some of their harshest language yet against Trump in their first matchup since the launch of a congressional impeachment inquiry into Trump’s efforts to pressure Ukraine to investigate leading rival Joe Biden.

 The unity gave way to some sharp clashes later in the debate over healthcare and a wealth tax.
-And Democrats found a new target: U.S. Senator Elizabeth Warren, who has surged into a virtual tie with Biden in many Democratic opinion polls.
+Democrats also found a new target: U.S. Senator Elizabeth Warren, who has surged into a virtual tie with Biden in many Democratic opinion polls.

 Here are some highlights:

-Former Vice President Biden joined Senator Bernie Sanders in calling Trump “the most corrupt president in modern history.”
+Biden, a former vice president, joined U.S. Senator Bernie Sanders in calling Trump “the most corrupt president in modern history.”

-Warren said she called for Trump’s impeachment after Special Counsel Robert Mueller’s findings on Russia election interference.
+Warren said she called for Trump’s impeachment after former Special Counsel Robert Mueller’s findings on Russian interference in the 2016 U.S. election.

 Congress did not move to impeach, she said, “and look what happened: Donald Trump broke the law again.”